AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/Work with EdgeRoutine CLI.md

         $ edgeroutine-cli publish --show
         ```

-    3. Delete the code in the production environment.
+    3. Delete the code from the production environment.
 Then, the code and relevant configurations are deleted.
 This step is optional.

         ```
         $ edgeroutine-cli publish --delete